-The crime novel The right world outlines, against the background of an investigation into a femicide, a model of matriarchal society that, far from being actually ‘right’, proposes to the male the typical instances of today’s feminism.
+The crime novel The right world outlines, against the background of an investigation into femicide, a matriarchal society model that, far from being actually right, proposes to the male the typical instances of today’s feminism.

 The virgin woman?
 Independent of man

 But if the world was ‘reversed’, if women had built their own society, some gender differences would still emerge.
 Here are the concepts of virgin woman, independent of man; of a religion and a society that ask females to stand out by generating life and highlighting their most emotional side.